maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

     vector but allow the decoder to selectively choose (attention) which encoder info to look at
     - this is like the Image Captioning alg because that one also weighted annotation vectors into a context vector to use at each time step of an RNN instead of encoding into one fixed-length vector
-- So the weights of the annotation vectors (aka the hidden state combo of the two tier bidirectional encoder rnn) are decided by using an alignment model (feed-forward NN which is trained with the rest of the model) which represents the attention mechanism
+- So the weights of the annotation vectors (i.e. the hidden state combo of the two tier bidirectional encoder rnn) are decided by using an alignment model (feed-forward NN which is trained with the rest of the model) which represents the attention mechanism
 - This aligns model takes as input the prev hidden state of the decoder RNN and the current annotation vector of the encoder it is judging and scores how well the source words/encoded info in general around the annotation vectors position matches the output that will occur at that current decoder timestep
-- pretty much it represents the probability that the target word that is about to be generated is aligned to aka translated from the source words around the hidden state/annotation vector (because its bidirectional) and then if it says it has a high correlation it weights that annotation vector highly so it has more of an effect on what the decoder will output at that timestep as the translation
+- pretty much it represents the probability that the target word that is about to be generated is aligned to i.e. translated from the source words around the hidden state/annotation vector (because its bidirectional) and then if it says it has a high correlation it weights that annotation vector highly so it has more of an effect on what the decoder will output at that timestep as the translation